p6spy/p6spy/src/site/markdown/2.0/configandusage.md

 reloadproperties will not reload any driver information (such as realdriver, realdriver2, and realdriver3) and will not change the modules that are in memory.

-### useprefix

-Setting useprefix to true requires you to prefix your URLs with p6spy:.
-The default setting is false.

 ### logMessageFormat

 The log message format is selected by specifying the class to use to format the log messages.
 The following